Scottish Paperweights & Related Objects for Sale

 Millefiori Paperweight. circa 1963-1968.
 This

-patterns each separated by a white latticinio twist cane.
+white) millefiori patterns each separated by a white latticinio

-is a great example.
-A nice addition to any collection
+auction.
+This is a great addition to any collection of

+Scottish paperweights.
+Great color.
+This paperweight has a sticker on the base from an early Selman Online Auction (Auction 7 Lot 68).
+This is online auction is different from the auctions that had print catalogs.
+The previous owner paid $200 for this paperweight.
 The birth of Scottish paperweight making is credited to the glass making family of Salvador Ysart, who moved to Crieff, Scotland in 1922.
 They worked first at John Moncrieff Ltd and made the earliest Scottish paperweights during that period.
 In 1946 Salvadore and his sons Augustine and Vincent founded Ysart Brothers Glass and produced glass wares under the Vasart label.
 Salvador Ysart died in 1955 The company name was later changed to Vasart Glass.
 Strathearn Glass was formed in a reorganization of Vasart glass in 1963.
 The new company was owned by Teachers Whiskey.
 The company is no longer in existence.
-Small to medium size: 2 5/16” diameter by
+Large size: Just under 3” diameter by 2

 Click on the picture to see a larger image![]() |